Global Existence and Completeness of Classical Solutions in Higher Dimensional Einstein-Klein-Gordon System: Introduction

 It is of interest to extend the above study to the case of gravity-scalar system because it describes an important toy model of gravitational collapse in general relativity.
 The global initial value problem for Einstein equations in the spherically symmetric case with a massless scalar field as the material model for the sufficiently small initial data was initiated by Christodoulou \cite{Chris1} (see \cite{Chris2} for the large initial data).
 Then, Christodoulou \cite{Chris3} prove that the self-similar solution of this system generate singularities in finite time for certain initial conditions.
 It was later found in \cite{Chris4} that there are instabilities in the naked singularity formation, and it is consistent with the cosmic censorship conjecture problem of this model.
 Malec \cite{Malec} studied the coupled Einstein and scalar system where Cauchy data is given on spacelike hypersurface, as well as by examining the local existence of the Cauchy problem outside outgoing null hypersurfaces.
-Furthermore, the initial-value problem of spherically symmetric solutions to the coupled Einstein and nonlinear scalar system has been discovered by Chae \cite{Chae} and Wijayanto et al. \cite{Prisma} in four dimensions.
-There are also several works of Einstein-scalar system \cite{Dafermos}-\cite{Luk} and the references therein.
+Furthermore, the global initial value problem of spherically symmetric solutions for Einstein-Scalar system or also known as Einstein-Klein-Gordon system has been studied by Chae \cite{Chae} and Wijayanto et al. \cite{Prisma} in four dimensions.
+There are also some related works \cite{Dafermos}-\cite{Luk} and references therein.